Cisco ISE on Oracle Cloud Infrastructure

 Step 4

-In the User data field, enter these details:
+In the User data field, enter the parameters in the correct format.

 You must use the correct syntax for each of the fields that you configure through the user data entry.
 The information you enter in the User data field is not validated.
 If you use incorrect syntax, Cisco ISE services might not start when you launch the image.